 In the U.S. and in other jurisdictions, a variety of regulations are currently being proposed that would increase restrictions on online service providers in the field of data privacy and security, and we believe that the adoption of such increasingly restrictive regulation is likely.
 For example, the California Consumer Privacy Act (the "CCPA") regulates the processing of personal data, which could result in civil penalties for violations.
-Aspects of the CCPA remain uncertain, and we may be required to make modifications to our policies or practices in order to comply.
 In addition, a new privacy law, the California Privacy Rights Act ("CPRA") will take effect on January 1, 2023 (with certain provisions having retroactive effect to January 1, 2022).
 The CPRA's implementing regulations are expected on or before July 1, 2022, and enforcement is scheduled to begin July 1, 2023.
 We will continue to monitor developments related to the CPRA.
 The full impact of the CPRA on our business is yet to be determined.
 The CPRA modifies the CCPA, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.